ertsiger/induction-subgoal-automata-rl/README.md

 1. [References](#references)

 ## <a name="installation"></a>Installation
-The code only runs on Linux or MacOS (Intel) computers with Python 3.
+The code only runs on Linux or MacOS computers with Python 3.
 Firstly, you have to download the repository which can be done with the following command.
 ```
 git clone https://github.com/ertsiger/induction-subgoal-automata-rl.git